The Secret to Making Healthy Changes

 - Monique (Obliger): Go public with your diet and lifestyle plans, so that you have some external accountability.
 Join groups, either locally or online.
 Find an accountability buddy to help you do this diet together, and consider hiring a health/nutrition coach if you can afford it, for the ultimate accountability.

 - Lizzie (Rebel): Look for those lightning bolts to prompt you to change.
 Don’t let inner conflict come between you and a great habit.
 Be inspired by challenge.
 Embrace the habit as part of your identity.
 Be yourself, embrace your tendency, and do what’s best for your body, mind and soul.

 - Outro (1:00:48)

 - The book is called Better Than Before by Gretchen Rubin.
 She also published a follow-up book: The Four Tendencies.
-And she has a blog, a podcast, a free iphone app, and a youtube channel.
+And she has a blog, a podcast, and a youtube channel.

 - A big thank you to our guests for sharing their healing journeys and habit personalities with us.